bnb-chain/greenfield-storage-provider/docs/run-book/01-deployment.md

-gateway              Entrance for external user access metadata             Provides the ability to query meta data signer               Sign the transaction and broadcast to chain stonenode            The smallest unit of background task execution(TODO::change service name) syncer               Receive object from other storage provider and store(TODO::change service name) uploader             Upload object to the backend
+gateway              Entrance for external user access metadata             Provides the ability to query meta data signer               Sign the transaction and broadcast to chain tasknode             The smallest unit of background task execution receiver             Receive object from other storage provider and store uploader             Upload object to the backend